aharpt/gulp-basic-library/README.md

 #### This will only work with versions of gulp under version 4 which is going to be released at some point soon.
 Here is a link to its progress: https://github.com/gulpjs/gulp/milestones

 #### If you find any issues with the program, you can submit a issue on the github repoitory.

+### Run gulp in the root directory or your project to run it